fortrabbit/legal/security-measures.md

+---
-# Security measures
+title: Security measures

-last modified: 18th of August 2021

-**We take security very seriously — isn't that what everybody says?** It's our business to keep your business online.
-It's our duty to keep the infrastructure secure.
+reviewed: 2023-11-11 07:05:40

-While we don't like to expose too much detail — as secrecy is part of security — the following technical and organizational measures may give you some confidence:
+lead: It's our business to keep your business online.
+While we don't like to expose too much detail — as secrecy is part of security — the following technical and organizational measures may give you some confidence.
+---

 ## Service scope